themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 x_l2 = x_pca / norm[:, np.newaxis]
 ```

 Thus, we finally get a matrix of `(N, 256)` for total N images.
-Now, K-means clustering is applied to the pre-processed features to get image and their corresponding clusters.
+Now, K-means clustering is applied to the pre-processed features to get images and their corresponding clusters.
 These clusters will act as the pseudo-labels on which the model will be trained.
 ![](/images/deepcluster-clustering-part.png){.img-center}
-The paper use Johnson's implementation of K-means from the paper [Billion-scale similarity search with GPUs](https://arxiv.org/abs/1702.08734).
+The paper use Johnson's implementation of K-means from the paper ["Billion-scale similarity search with GPUs"](https://arxiv.org/abs/1702.08734).
 It is available in the faiss library.
-Since clustering has to be run on all the images, it takes 1/3rd of the total training time in this method.
+Since clustering has to be run on all the images, it takes one-third of the total training time.

-After clustering is done, new batches of images are created such that images from each cluster has equal chance of being included.
-Random augmentations are applied to this images.
+After clustering is done, new batches of images are created such that images from each cluster has an equal chance of being included.
+Random augmentations are applied to these images.

 **7. Representation Learning**